mynew4/cmangos-docs-wiki/Installation-Instructions.md

+# Introduction

 How to install C(ontinued)-MaNGOS from scratch and how to update it.

 This Guide will help you for Windows or \*nix (Ubuntu, Debian) and for all supported clients: Classic - TBC - WotLK.

+There is a guide with detailed screenshots on [how to install on Windows][1] for users unfamiliar with version control, compiling source code, etc.

-Instructions covering Mac OS X (10.6 & 10.7) specific steps are available Build-CMaNGOS-for-Mac-OS-X\[here\] in addition of this guide.
+Instructions covering Mac OS X (10.6 & 10.7) specific steps are available [here](Build-CMaNGOS-for-Mac-OS-X) in addition of this guide.

 For other environments (like FreeBSD, ARM and similar) please consider our [forum](https://forum.cmangos.net) for assistance.